SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             infinite-water-source=false
             # Enable if this world's spawn should remain loaded with no players.
             keep-spawn-loaded=true
-            # Enable if this world should load on startup.
+            # Enable if this world should be loaded on startup.
             load-on-startup=true
             # Enable if this world allows PVP combat.
             pvp-enabled=true
-            # Enable if this world should be allowed to load.
+            # Enable if this world should be registered.
             world-enabled=true
         }
     }